shasha101/dash-multi-page-app-plugin/README.md

 # Multi-Page Dash App Plugin

 A plugin to simplify creating multi-page Dash apps.

-Will likely be an official part of the `dash` library in the Dash 2.1.
+This is a preview of functionality that will of Dash 2.1.

 ### Background